terascope/teraslice/docs/packages/data-mate/overview.md

 ### isString

-`isString(input) - Validates that input is a string or a list of strings`
+`isString(input, context) - Validates that input is a string or a list of strings`

 ```javascript
 FieldValidator.isString('this is a string'); // true